RoastMyFolio Logo

 ✓ Actionable Insights

-Good: "Swap your 1.2% expense ratio fund for VOO (0.03%).
-This saves you $240,000 over 30 years on a $100K investment."
+Good: “Swap your 1.2% expense ratio fund for VOO (0.03%).
+This saves you $240,000 over 30 years on a $100K investment.”
+The S&P SPIVA Scorecard is the standing evidence that the swap is worth doing.

 Bad: "Your fees are high.
 You should look into lower-cost options."